 Delay Judgment and Live More Joyfully!

-The tendency of so many persons, unfortunately, is not to withhold judgment but, rather, to jump into conclusions, to rush into condemnation, either of people or situations, long before all facts are available.
+The unfortunate tendency of so many people, is in not withholding judgment but, rather, jumping into conclusions, rushing into condemnation, either of people or situations, long before all

 Awareness of this longstanding human proclivity may be among the reasons which led Baal Shem Tov, the founder of Hasidic Judaism in the mid 18th century, to warn, “Let us fall into the hands of the Lord but let us not into the hands of man.”
 Indeed, God is the only One who can judge accurately any individual with the right judgment.

 Many years ago I found a plaque with an interesting inscription.
 It said: “It is better to be silent and be thought a fool than to speak up and remove all doubt.”
 How sadly true it is that so many are too quick in making pronouncements long before they know an issue sufficiently, or have all the necessary data for their conclusions.
 My advice to such persons is, when you jump into something with both feet, be sure one foot doesn’t go into your mouth!
 And yet, such is the picture presented by anyone who is too swift in reaching a premature verdict!

 If you look for faults in others, you shall surely find them.
 Likewise, if you search for good in others, it will be there as well.
 Blaming others for your own sloth or stupidity will never solve any problem; instead, it may ignite a flame where no fire was previously existent.